makrai/notes/richardson-1909-probe-sem-teach-quantification.md

   * questions such as: are models able to effectively learn and extrapolate complex knowledge and reasoning abilities when trained on benchmark tasks?
-* challenge datasets limited by the simple types of inferences they included (e.g., lexical and negation inferences)
+* challenge datasets limited by the simple types of inferences they included (eg lexical and negation inferences)
   * fail to cover more complex reasoning phenomena related to logic, and primarily use adversarially generated corpus data
   * datasets that are easily constructed and/or verified using crowdsrc
-  * requires datasets that are hard even for humans, but that are nonetheless based on sound formal principles (e.g., reasoning about monotonicity where, several nested downward monotone contexts are involved
+  * requires datasets that are hard even for humans, but that are nonetheless based on sound formal principles (eg reasoning about monotonicity where, several nested downward monotone contexts are involved
     * compositionality, cf.  Lake and Baroni (2017))
 * we propose using semantic fragments—